Starhyke: Scenario

 The show begins in the year 3034 when humans have become emotionless drones bent on expansion by destroying any alien species they encounter.
 A ship commanded by Captain Belinda Blowhard (Christian) called the Nemesis sets out to destroy an alien race called the Reptids, who plan to unleash a biological weapon that would reawaken all human emotion.
 The Reptids' aim is to unleash the emotion of compassion, hoping that the emotion would stop humanity from its destructive endeavors.

 The weapon is released on the crew of the Nemesis as the evading Reptid ship time travels back into the early 21st century; the Nemesis, the only ship with time-traveling capabilities, pursues the Reptids to the past — only to be overwhelmed by their own emotions.
 Now lost in the 21st century, they aim to tackle their emotions while trying to discover a cure and prevent the Reptids from succeeding.

-Trivia

-In an interview with David Clensy of the Bristol Evening Post in November 2008, the show’s co-creator Jonathan Brown revealed how making the show may have literally saved his life.

-He said: "Early on in the project, I discovered that I had a brain tumour.
-In fact, I’m very lucky.
-I wouldn’t have known about the tumour if it hadn’t been for the medical I needed to take to get insurance for the project.
-Thankfully, discovering it meant that I was able to have it successfully operated on.
-If it wasn’t for Starhyke, I mightn’t be here now."